research-software-ecosystem/micoreca/documentation_process.md

 - **Data Normalization**: addressing the compositional nature of microbiome data (as the counts are relative, not absolute) and accounting for differences in sequencing depth (e.g. library size).

-- Diversity Analysis (Community Characterization): quantify the complexity and dissimilarity of microbial communities, through their Alpha and Beta Diversity
+- **Diversity Analysis** (Community Characterization): quantifying the complexity and dissimilarity of microbial communities, through their Alpha and Beta Diversity

 - **Comparative Statistics**: identifying specific microbial features (ASVs/OTUs or taxa) that are significantly different in abundance between experimental groups with methods like differential abundance testing or multivariate statistical tests (PERMANOVA or ADONIS)